zalando-zmon/zmon-docs/docs/user/check-ref/scalyr_wrapper.rst

 .. py:method:: logs(query, max_count=100, minutes=5, continuation_token=None)

     Runs a query against Scalyr and returns logs that match the query.
-At most ``max_count`` log liness will be returned.
+At most ``max_count`` log lines will be returned.
     More can be fetched with the same query by passing back the continuation_token from the last response into the logs method.